T-KibCode/MilestoneProject-3/README.md

 Pivot to NewsFlash!
 However, after careful consideration and feedback from users, I  decided to pivot the project in a new direction.
 We recognized the need for a platform where individuals could share their personal experiences, opinions, and thoughts beyond just movie reviews.
 This led us to the development of NewsFlash!, a social media website that encourages users to express themselves and connect with others through their real-life experiences.

+If running the app locally, please run python run.py or python3 run.py respectively.

 # First Time Visitor Goals